kanztu/pr_toggle_actions/docs/foo-bar-docker-lint-hadolint.md

 Path to the docker image

 - required: True
-- default: true
+- default: None

 #### file

 Name of the Dockerfile

 - required: False
-- default: None
+- default: Dockerfile